CarlCarnmo/pioneer/README.md

 5. The system will store the RFID number and ESD check status in the PostgreSQL database.
 6. After 10 seconds of inactivity, the system will reset and wait for a new RFID scan and ESD check.

-### Known Issues

-- The script currently relies on button presses for simulation if the hardware components are not available.
-Replace the button callbacks with appropriate code when the actual RFID reader and ESD sensor are connected.

-**Temporary Simulation Functions**
-   - Until the RFID reader and ESD sensor arrive, simulate the functions with the following temporary simulation functions:
-     - `generate_rfid_check()`: Generates an RFID check when a button is pressed.
-Hold the button to simulate a failed RFID check.
-     - `generate_esd_check()`: Press the button once to generate an ESD check as True.
-Hold the button to generate an ESD check as False.

 ### Contributing

 Contributions are welcome!
 If you encounter any issues or have suggestions for improvements, please submit an issue or a pull request.

 ### License